ChinmayMundane/Ant_Simulation_Brax/README.md

 ```
 - Uses ant.xml by default (update to half_cheetah.xml or humanoid.xml if needed).
-- Replicates 6 environments in a 2x3 grid with a separation of 3 units.
+- Replicates 6 models in a 2x3 grid with a separation of 3 units.
 - Applies random controls to all robots.

 </br >